DaveBish7/Budget-Tracker-File/README.md

 - This will then be visible in 'view transactions'.
 - And will be included in the calculations for current budget.

-Features
+Features:
-- Add incomes,
+- Add incomes.
-- Add expenses,
+- Add expenses.
 - View transactions, orders descending from most recent.
 - Calculates current budget.

-How to Run
+How to Run:
-- Run in an IDE (PyCharm)
+- Run in an IDE (PyCharm).
 - Open the project.
 - Open the file.
 - Click Run.

 Details:
-- Written in Python 3.13 on PyCharm
+- Written in Python 3.13 on PyCharm.